 Byte | #1

-Byte is the absolute fastest treatment system on the market.
-Thanks to their HyperByte system, Byte promises to correct most smiles within three months of treatment.
+Byte has the shortest treatment lengths on the market.
+Thanks to their HyperByte system, Byte can correct some smiles within 4 months of treatment.
 They offer both nighttime and full-day wear schedules, too.

 AlignerCo just joined the clear aligner scene in 2019, and they’ve completely replaced Smilelove as the industry’s most affordable option.
 Their sticker price is just $1,145 for daytime treatment.